 There’s never a dull moment at Temple University.
-You’ll always find something to do on campus.
-Whether it’s heading to the gym, checking out our different clubs or attending your favorite sporting event, our students are always on the go.
-Although this year may look different, Temple offers ways for you to get involved and stay connected with other students and the Temple community—virtually and on campus.
+You’ll always find something to do on campus—whether it’s heading to the gym, checking out our different clubs or attending your favorite sporting event, our students are always on the go.
+Discover the opportunities for you to get involved at Temple and stay connected with other students and the Temple community.

 We know that navigating your coursework and commitments can feel overwhelming at times.
 Recreation facilities are a great place for Owls to work out, de-stress, train and play.
 You can utilize cardio and weight training equipment, indoor and outdoor courts, rock climbing walls, swimming pools and more—right on Temple’s Main Campus.

 The STAR Complex is known for its rock climbing wall, state-of-the-art weight room, and a two-lane, 1/4-mile outdoor jogging track that surrounds the facility.
 It is located at the corner of 15th Street and Montgomery Avenue.
 Take a look around the STAR Complex and see all this facility offers.

 Located on 15th Street, the Geasey Outdoor Field Complex consists of a volleyball court, tennis courts, multipurpose courts and a turf complex used by intramurals and club sports.